Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 Jamal Murray Insights vs. the Suns

-- Murray's opponents, the Suns, have a middling offensive tempo, ranking 19th in the NBA with 101.4 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Murray is responsible for attempting 14.7% of his team's field goal attempts this season with 16.0 per game.

-- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the league.
+- The Suns are the sixth-best defensive team in the league, conceding 111.6 points per contest.

-- The Suns are the 11th-ranked team in the league, conceding 42.9 rebounds per game.
+- On the boards, the Suns are ranked 11th in the league, conceding 42.9 rebounds per contest.

-- The Suns allow 23.4 assists per game, third-ranked in the league.
+- In terms of assists, the Suns have conceded 23.4 per game, third in the NBA.

-- Looking at 3-pointers, the Suns are ranked third in the league, allowing 11.4 makes per game.
+- In terms of 3-pointers, the Suns are ranked third in the NBA, giving up 11.4 makes per game.

 Jamal Murray vs. the Suns